artemgilmanov/DataStructures/Array/about.md

 If we know the index in the Array that may contain the element we're looking for, then the search becomes a constant time operation—we simply go to the given index and check whether or not the element is there.

 Linear Search
 If the index is not known, which is the case most of the time, then we can check every element in the Array.
 We continue checking elements until we find the element we're looking for, or we reach the end of the Array.
 This technique for finding an element by checking through all elements one by one is known as the linear search algorithm.
 In the worst case, a linear search ends up checking the entire Array.
-Therefore, the time complexity for a linear search is
+Therefore, the time complexity for a linear search is O(N).
-O
-(
-N
-)
-O(N).

 Let's see the linear search algorithm in action, with all the edge cases handled properly.
 When we say edge cases, we basically mean scenarios that you wouldn't expect to encounter.
 For example, the element you're searching for might not even exist in the Array.
 Or, an even rarer, but possible, scenario is that the input Array doesn't contain any elements at all, or perhaps it is null.
 It's important to handle all of these edge cases within the code.